Azure/kubernetes-keyvault-flexvol/README.md

 * The AKV-key provides the private key of the X.509 certificate.
 It can be useful for performing cryptographic operations such as signing if the corresponding certificate was marked as non-exportable.
 Specifying `key` in `keyvaultobjecttypes` will fetch the private key of the certificate if its policy allows for private key exporting.
 * The AKV-secret provides a way to export the full X.509 certificate, including its private key (if its policy allows for private key exporting).
 Specifying `secret` in `keyvaultobjecttypes` will fetch the base64-encoded certificate bundle.

-## Setup TLS entrypoint at the ingress level

-A detailed example of TLS certificate setup with Traefik is provided here : [docs/traefik-tls-certificate](docs/traefik-tls-certificate.md)

 # Contributing